Getting started with HPC

 module list.
 The

-module commands can usually be used unmodified in any type of PBS job script.
+module commands can usually be used unmodified in any type of Slurm job script.

 Some modules cannot be loaded together.
 In some cases, such a conflict is detected automatically during the load command, in which case an error message is printed and no modifications are made.
 Modules can depend on other modules so that these are loaded automatically when you load the module.
-As an example, when you load the OpenMPI module, the corresponding compiler modules will depend on IntelMPI and Intel MKL which are loaded automatically:
+As an example, when you load the OpenMPI module, the corresponding compiler modules will be loaded automatically:

 Compiling parallel applications

-module load intel64.
-When gcc should be used, use
+module load intelmpi/<version>.
+When the GNU compiler should be used instead, use

-mpif90 to compile your MPI source code.
 Prior to running your code, you have to load the same modules as for compiling the program, e.g. inside your Slurm job script.

 More details on running parallel applications can be found here.

 The cluster front ends can be used for interactive work like editing input files or compiling your application.
 The amount of time each of your applications is running is restricted by system limits, e.g., after 1 hour of CPU time, your run will be killed.
 Front ends are shared among all users, so be considerate of which applications you run.
 Please do not run applications with large computational or memory requirements on the front ends, since this may interfere with the work of other users.
 MPI parallel jobs are generally not allowed on the front ends at RRZE.

 Compute nodes cannot be accessed directly.
 Compute resources have to be requested by resource manager software, the so-called batch system.
 All user jobs except short serial test runs must be submitted to the cluster through this batch system.
 This is done by creating a job script, that contains all the commands you want to run and also the requested resources like the number of compute nodes and runtime.
 The submitted jobs are routed into a number of queues (depending on the needed resources, e.g. runtime) and sorted according to some priority scheme.
 A job will run when the required resources become available.
 The output of the job is written into a file in your submit directory.